 IBSAT 2026-ICFAI Business School MBA/PGPM 2027

-SNAP 2026 Exam Day Guidelines: Even the best preparation can be affected by avoidable mistakes on exam day, such as carrying incorrect documents or arriving late at the test centre.
-With the SNAP 2026 exam expected to be conducted in December 2026, understanding the official exam-day guidelines in advance can help you stay relaxed and focus entirely on your performance.
-Knowing what to carry, what to avoid, and when to report can prevent last-minute confusion and ensure a smooth testing experience.
-This article covers the complete SNAP 2026 exam day guidelines, including documents required, reporting time, dress code, items allowed inside the exam hall, prohibited items, and important instructions issued for candidates.
+Even the best SNAP preparation can be affected by avoidable mistakes on exam day, such as carrying incorrect documents or arriving late at the test centre.
+With SNAP 2026 scheduled for December 13, 19 and 26, 2026, candidates should understand the official exam-day requirements well in advance.
+Registrations are scheduled from August 21 to November 25, 2026, while the result is expected on January 12, 2027.
+This article covers SNAP 2026 exam-day guidelines, including documents required, reporting instructions, dress code, prohibited items, test-centre procedures and last-minute tips.

 This Story also Contains

 The SNAP 2026 test will be conducted in computer-based (CBT) mode across exam centres throughout the country.
-Candidates will appear for the test at the exam centre as mentioned in their SNAP 2026 admit card.
-Therefore, candidates appearing for the SNAP exam should carefully go through the instructions and exam day guidelines on the SNAP exam admit card 2026.
+Candidates will appear for the test at the exam centre mentioned in their SNAP 2026 admit card.
+Therefore, candidates should carefully go through the instructions and exam-day guidelines mentioned on the SNAP admit card 2026.

 Candidates will have to arrive at the assigned SNAP test centre as per the time mentioned on the SNAP 2026 admit card.
-Paste the latest passport-size coloured photograph on the SNAP exam admit card 2026 at the provided block.
+They must paste the latest passport-size coloured photograph on the SNAP exam admit card 2026 at the provided block.

-Along with a SNAP admit card, candidates are required to bring an original and valid ID proof to the test centre.
-Any one of the following ID proofs will be accepted for the SNAP 2026.
+Along with the SNAP admit card, candidates are required to bring an original and valid ID proof to the test centre.
+Any one of the following ID proofs will be accepted for SNAP 2026:

 Passport

-As a part of the identification process, candidates' photographs will be captured at the examination centre
+As part of the identification process, candidates' photographs will be captured at the examination centre.

 Candidates are advised to keep their SNAP 2026 admit card safe for the further selection process.
-No duplicate SNAP admit card will be issued further.
+No duplicate SNAP admit card will be issued later.

 Laptops